idanariav/Idans_portfolio/README.md

 The code was used at the CBS research room, which includes limited availability of R/Rstudio updates and R packages.
 (R version - 3.6).
 This limitation forced me to create workarounds when relevant packages were missing.

+# File - R basics
+This code is a useful toolbox which includes basic and advanced R tips for various aspects of coding such as data cleaning, merging, visualisation, etc. It agreggates most of the things I learned the hard way, mostly through extensive searches in Stack Overflow, so that you wont have to.
+I see it a complementry tool similar to exisiting cheatsheets to formal training or as a go-to guide while on the job.